tgowon/effective-java-3e-notes/items/item-08.md

 }
 ```

-## Why Finalizers are Cleaners are best to be avoided:
+## Why Finalizers are Cleaners are best to be avoided

 - GC decides when finalizers/cleaners are run.
   - **Major Takeaway:** Never do anything time-critical in a finalizer or a cleaner.